 The WDT oscillator is a free running on-chip RC oscillator, and no external components are required.
-Although the system enters the power down mode, the system clock stops, and the WDT oscillator still works with a period of approximately $65\mu s$ at 5V.
-The WDT oscillator can be disabled by options to conserve power.
+Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works with a period of approximately $65\mu s$ at 5V.
+The WDT oscillator can be disabled by option to conserve power.